-Biothera Pharmaceuticals, Inc. is advancing Imprime PGG, a unique cancer immunotherapy, through Phase 2 clinical trials in multiple cancer indications.
-While cancers can actively avoid detection by the immune system, Imprime PGG works as an immunological “ignition switch” to activate a host of anti-tumor immune system responses.
-These robust, coordinated innate and adaptive immune responses can enhance the therapeutic efficacy of immune checkpoint inhibitors and other monoclonal antibodies.
-Studies in over 400 patients have demonstrated clinical proof of concept and a favorable safety profile for Imprime PGG in combination with anti-cancer antibodies.
-Biothera Pharmaceuticals is developing Imprime PGG, the first systemically administered Pathogen Associated Molecular Patterning (PAMP) drug, in Phase 2 combination trials with checkpoint inhibitors.
+Biothera Pharmaceuticals, Inc. is advancing Imprime PGG, a unique cancer immunotherapy, through Phase 2 clinical trials in multiple cancer indications in combination with checkpoint inhibitor therapy.
+While cancers can actively avoid detection by the immune system, Imprime PGG works as an immunological “ignition switch” to trigger a cascade of responses throughout the innate immune system that culminate in T cell activation.
+Imprime PGG synergizes with immune checkpoint inhibitors that unleash tumor killing by activated T cells.
+Studies in more than 400 subjects have demonstrated a favorable safety profile and signals of activity in multiple combinations and tumor types.
 Patient recruitment is underway for studies in melanoma, triple negative breast cancer and non-small cell lung cancer.
-A clinical study in head and neck cancer is scheduled to begin in the second quarter.
 Significant milestones, including response, safety and biomarker data, are expected through 2017-18.

 About Biothera Pharmaceuticals